Stan370/omnilendz/frontend/DEPLOYMENT.md

 2. Ensure TypeScript compilation passes: `npm run build`
 3. Check Vercel build logs in the dashboard

+### Solidity Warnings

+If you see Solidity warnings about unused parameters:

+1. The warnings are automatically suppressed during Vercel builds
+2. For local development, use: `npm run build:silent`
+3. Warnings don't affect the frontend build process
+4. To suppress specific warnings, update `.solhint.json`

 ### Environment Variables Not Working

 1. Verify variables are set in Vercel dashboard